sebamarynissen/smart-arraybuffer/README.md

 - ```value``` *{ArrayBuffer}* The array buffer value to write.
 - ```offset``` *{number}* An optional offset to write the value to. **Default:** ```Auto managed offset```

-Write a null terminated Buffer.
+Write a null terminated ArrayBuffer.

 ### buff.insertArrayBufferNT(value, offset)
 - ```value``` *{ArrayBuffer}* The array buffer value to write.
 - ```offset``` *{number}* The offset to write the value to.

-Insert a null terminated Buffer.
+Insert a null terminated ArrayBuffer.

 ## Uint8Arrays